iskorotkov/UtilityAI/Readme.md

 - [ ] add "DoNothing" action
 - [ ] add AlwaysTrue and AlwaysFalse predicates (for testing purposes?)
 - [ ] add max value - any action that is rated above certain limit is executed immediately and the rest actions are ignored
+- [ ] add base value for action (instead of 0.0f by default)
+- [ ] add flag - if action is selected twice in a row ignore is the second time
+- [ ] IAgent should give access to AgentData object that should work like blackboard

 # Doc